abhihari777/to-do-list-web/README.md

 - ➕ Add new tasks easily
 - ✅ Mark tasks as completed
 - ❌ Delete unwanted tasks
-- 💾 Saves your tasks locally (optional: if you used localStorage)
 - 💡 Clean and minimal design
 - ⚡ Fast and responsive UI